 I think your experience in the 2nd round is highly, highly unusual.

 I would suggest not putting too much importance on that data point and then over-compensating on your remaining interviews.

 Sometimes interviews are shortened for ridiculous reasons — someone wanted to meet their boyfriend/girlfriend at a certain time.
 It’s possible you legitimately missed something, so they cut it short — though that is unlikely.

 Also, one’s performance in a case is not strictly dependent on cracking the case (largely impossible to do for 50% of cases in only 15 minutes)… it is equally dependent on demonstrating a process whereby it is pretty obvious to the interviewer you’re going to eventually solve the case.

-So if you bombed the case because you missed something, that is your fault.
-If you did all the right things, but you didn't finish the case -- that is not necessarily the same as bombing the case.
+If you bombed the case because you missed something, that is your fault.
+If you did all the right things, but you didn’t finish the case — that is not necessarily the same as bombing the case.